devlemire/Learn-React-CRUD/README.md

 # Learn-React-CRUD
 Hey, thanks for taking the time to read my repo.
 I tried to make it as clear as possible.
 Slack me (@jameslemire) if you think something could be explained better.
 Also, if you learn better by looking at code, check out the other branch called FinishedProject.

+Also please note that this repo is just to explain the absolute minimum of making CRUD calls, it's not intended as the "best practice" way of using React with CRUD.

 # Setting up webpack
 1. I highly recommend you copy the package.json and webpack.config.js files and put them in a "resource" folder on your desktop.
 They are setup to be put into any new project
 We are going to modify the package.json and webpack.config.js files so they are connected to this project's current file structure